Need help finding the right class? Have a question about how classes work?

 Our Math Jams are held in the same online classroom as our online courses.
 Click here to read more about how our online classroom works.

-Participants in Math Jams must be logged in as Art of Problem Solving Community members to access the Math Jams..
-The Math Jams and Community membership are free.
+Participants in Math Jams must be signed in as Art of Problem Solving Community members to access the Math Jams.
+Click here to set up a new account.
+The Math Jams and Community membership are free.or

 Difficulty Level: 5* (Intermediate math)

 7:30 pm ET

 AoPS Instructor and MathILy Director dr. sarah-marie belcastro leads students in exploration of Foury Transformations and answers questions about the MathILy and MathILy-Er summer programs.